RomadHolding/blockchain/README.md

 We plan to have ~100 delegates (like Tendermint).
 It means there must be 66 malicious nodes that correspond to the hardware requirements.
 This seems unlikely.

-However, we may consider introducing some form of the formal pre-registration for becoming a delegate to further enhance the system security.
+However, we may consider introducing KYC for becoming a delegate to further enhance the system security.

 ## 2. Anything else?